 We’re talking not of Michael Jackson’s funeral, but that of Billie Holiday, whose death in 1959 brought to an end one of the sadder stories in American pop music.

-Born Eleanora Fagan in Philadelphia, April 7, 1915, to an unwed teenage mother, she would later choose her stage name as a tribute to movie star Billie Dove and her father, Clarence Holiday (himself a moderately successful jazz guitarist).
-When Billie was a toddler, her mother moved her to a poor neighborhood in Baltimore and briefly married Billie's father, but the union didn't last.
+Holiday was born Eleanora Fagan on April 7, 1915, to an unwed teenage mother in Philadelphia.
+She would later choose her stage name as a tribute to movie star Billie Dove and her father, Clarence Holiday (himself a moderately successful jazz guitarist).
+When Billie was a toddler, her mother moved her to a poor neighborhood in Baltimore and briefly married Billie’s father, but the union didn’t last.
 At 10, Billie was raped by one of her neighbors.
 Soon thereafter, she was sent to the House of the Good Shepherd, a reform school known for meting out harsh punishments for even minor transgressions.
-"For years I used to dream about it and wake up hollering and screaming," Holiday wrote of her reform school experiences in her 1956 autobiography, Lady Sings the Blues.
-"It takes years to get over it."
+“For years I used to dream about it and wake up hollering and screaming,” Holiday wrote of her reform school experiences in her 1956 autobiography, Lady Sings the Blues.
+“It takes years to get over it.”

 Holiday moved to New York with her mother in 1928.
 At 14, Billie was raped a second time and her attacker sentenced to a mere three months in jail.
 With little family support, only a fifth grade education and the harsh experiences she’d had growing up, it was little surprise when she turned to prostitution.
 Holiday supported herself on the streets for three years before she was arrested for solicitation.